top of page

 While state archives are useful, the website ArchiveGrid helps bring those archive catalogs to you.
 In addition, this website allows researchers to search special collections throughout the world.
 To learn how to use ArchiveGrid in your research, read this blog post written by Lisa Lisson.

 "When researching my Dutch ancestors, I struggled to find them until stumbling upon WieWasWie," says Eric Wells of Legacy Left Right.
 He brings up a good point.
-While a 'one-stop' website for genealogy resources and tree building has many advantages.
-Sometimes we need to explore national and regional-specific websites to have more success.
+A 'one-stop' website for genealogy resources and tree building has many advantages.
+Sometimes, we need to explore national- and regional-specific websites to achieve more success.

 ↪️ Are you looking for more genealogy resources?